ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 });
 ```

-This will allow is to set up data before the `ngOnInit()` call is made.
-Note tht for the "save" tests, you can put the call at the end of the "save" `beforeEach()`
+This will allow us to set up data before the `ngOnInit()` call is made.

 Finally, add the following test the the "initialization" set of tests: